 To start, we need to cover some must-know planning details before you embark on your trip!

 Disclaimer: Hey, pumpkin spice lover!
 This blog contains affiliate links which means I earn a v small percentage of every purchase at no additional cost to you.
 These affiliate links help support me and my blog, but there is absolutely no pressure to use them!

-- 5 Day New England Fall Road Trip
+Planning Your New England Fall Road Trip

 Planning fall trips to New England can be a tricky business.
 You see, you’re playing with a season, and seasons can be unpredictable.

 My advice: be as flexible as possible with your New England fall trips.

 Daily, you’ll want to keep an eye on the leaf monitors to ensure you’re getting the most accurate reading of colors.